idealparable/BibleQ/DidLazarusWriteJohn.md

 and I will write it in their heart.

-I will be their God,
+I will be their God,<br>
 and they shall be my people.

-34 They will no longer each teach his neighbor, and every man teach his brother, saying, ‘Know Yahweh;’ for they will all know me, from their least to their greatest,” says Yahweh,
+34 They will no longer each teach his neighbor,<br>
+and every man teach his brother, saying, ‘Know Yahweh;’<br>
+for they will all know me,<br>
+from their least to their greatest,” says Yahweh,<br>
-“for I will forgive their iniquity, and I will remember their sin no more.”/
+“for I will forgive their iniquity,<br>
+and I will remember their sin no more.”/

 By beginning to establish new rules for the ceremonial aspects of life like how to behave on the Sabbath, Jesus was hinting that he was the Christ, Son of God (as many other passages made it clear the Messiah would be God, beyond the scope of this article, but planned for others later).
 So he was initiating the New Covenant, after which the New Testament is named (Testament means Covenant).